clay-hunter-welch/clay-hunter-welch/README.md

-- 👋 Hi, I’m @clay-hunter-welch
-- 👀 I’m interested in python, C#, computer vision via OpenCV and machine learning via PyTorch.
+- Hi, I’m @clay-hunter-welch.
+I’m interested in tools creation and programmatic problem solving.
-- 🌱 I’m currently learning the way of the machine learning trainer.
-- 📫 How to reach me: clay.hunter.welch@gmail.com

 <!---
 clay-hunter-welch/clay-hunter-welch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.